bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

 If you want to use the TLS infrastructure that PGO provides, you can skip the rest of this section and move on to learning how to apply software updates.

 There are a few different TLS endpoints that can be customized for PGO, including those of the Postgres cluster and controlling how Postgres instances authenticate with each other.
-Let’s look at how we can customize TLS.
+Let"s look at how we can customize TLS.

 Your TLS certificate should have a Common Name (CN) setting that matches the primary Service name.
 This is the name of the cluster suffixed with -primary.
 For example, for our hippo cluster this would be hippo-primary.